frame-lang/frame-docs/getting_started/system.rst

 <https://www.sciencedirect.com/science/article/pii/0167642387900359/>`_.

 Unlike the visual design
-paradigm of Statecharts, which anticipated developers would create complex software sysems using visual modeling tools, Frame is a pragmatically textual language.
+paradigm of Statecharts, which anticipated developers would create complex software systems using visual modeling tools, Frame is a pragmatically textual language.

 However, Frame still provides all the benefits of visual software design as it is intrinsically self documenting.